Moving Out

 4. Clean to the Same Standard as Check-In

-• Deep cleaning due to heavy dirt, grime, or smells
+🟧 Landlords can charge for deep cleaning due to heavy dirt, grime, or smells.

-• Professional cleaning unless the property was professionally cleaned at check-in
+🟧 Landlords cannot charge for professional cleaning unless the property was professionally cleaned at check-in.

 Tip: Use your check-in photos to match the same cleanliness level.